stracquadaniolab/pygna/docs/quickstart.rst

     $ pygna paint-comparison-matrix table_association_rwr.csv heatmap_association_rwr.png --rwr --annotate

-( include the -rwr flag for the right color coding and --annotate for annotating the heatmap with the pvalue of each test )
+Be careful to include the -rwr flag for the right color coding and --annotate for annotating the heatmap with the pvalue of each test

 The -k flag, keeps the -B geneset and permutes only on the set A.